ALSO YOUTH: Spirit of Pride is unstoppable

-SARASOTA - Leaders with ALSO YOUTH are celebrating Pride Month, but acknowledging it "looks different this year."
+Leaders with ALSO YOUTH are celebrating, but acknowledging it “looks different this year.”

 But that’s not a bad thing.

-"While the festivals and parades are cancelled, there are still ways to safely celebrate Pride at home or at events maintaining social distancing," it said.
-"We're sharing some of those events, as well as other ways to celebrate.
-Besides, Pride goes beyond the month of June."
+“While the festivals and parades are cancelled, there are still ways to safely celebrate Pride at home or at events maintaining social distancing,” according to information provided.
+“We’re sharing some of those events, as well as other ways to celebrate.
+Besides, Pride goes beyond the month of June.”

-It is also taking part in the Sarasota Pride Car Parade Saturday, June 13
+ALSO YOUTH was scheduled to participate in the Sarasota Pride Car Parade Saturday.

 Post a comment as